aeosynth/bk/README.md

 # bk
-bk is a terminal Epub reader.
-Currently only Linux is tested, but macOS and Windows support is planned.
+bk is a WIP terminal Epub reader, written in Rust.

+bk supports Linux and macOS.
+Windows runs but doesn't save position on exit.

 # Usage